 Car Seat Laws in Maine Taxis

 Though taxis are not obligated to provide a car seat, you are still in charge of bringing a one on your ride.

 We always recommend you bring one if you plan to book a ride on a Taxi or an Uber.

 It is your responsibility as a parent or a guardian to keep your child safe throughout the ride.

-Replacing The Car Seat After An Accident
+Replacing the Car Seat After an Accident

 However, it is only logical you would check for damages and replace the seat after a collision.

 Even if the seat is not damaged, you need to replace it.

-Car Seat Help In Maine
+Car Seat Help in Maine

 Here is a helpful list of where you can get car seat help in Maine:

 We must provide them in an appropriate restraint system and make their rides risk-free and enjoyable.

 By following the Maine car seat laws, your ride through Maine should be based on sound mind knowing you have protected the ones you love.